Riding: No riding.

 You will be met on arrival at Cusco airport and transferred to your hotel near the centre of this historical city.
 Today it is important that you rest and relax to help acclimatise to the altitude.
 There is no riding scheduled for today but you can walk around the city a little and spend your time resting.
 Lunch and dinner are to your own account today.

 After breakfast, at c.
 9:15am, you will be collected from your hotel and transferred c.
-1 hour 15mins to your accommodation in the Sacred Valley.
+1 hour 30mins to your accommodation in the Sacred Valley.
 You will spend the next three nights in this hotel which is just a short drive from the stables.
 After time to unpack and refresh you will be transferred to the ranch to meet the horses.

 After a delicious barbecue lunch there is a demonstration of classic Peruvian equitation in which your guides will introduce you to the tack and style of riding.
 A short riding lesson follows, where you are matched with a horse according to your ability, weight, preference etc. Dinner is either at the ranch or at a local restaurant.

-After breakfast you are transferred to the ranch for your first full day of riding.
+After breakfast you are transferred to the ranch for a full day of riding.
 After crossing the Urubamba bridge, you pass Pichingote which is an old Andean hamlet built alongside the river.
 Ride onto Salinas up a narrow track where you will see salt pans from Inca times which are still being used by locals to extract salt from the mountain spring water.
 The salt pans consist of a series of platforms where the salty water is channeled through an impressive irrigation system and left to evaporate in the sun.

 Today you will climb nearly 850m on horseback to reach the Andean altiplano - the climb takes about 2 hours and is done slowly so both riders and horses have time to adjust to the altitude.
 Once at 3,550m you will be surrounded by stunning scenery including the snow capped mountains of Chicon, Veronica and Pitusuray.